bengarusi/Embeddings/README.md

 ## Features

+- Multiple chunking strategies (fixed, sentence-based, paragraph-based) :
+  The system implements all three required chunking strategies
+  and allows the user to explicitly select the desired strategy at runtime via a command-line argument.
 - Supports PDF and DOCX documents
 - Extracts and cleans textual content from documents
-- Multiple chunking strategies (fixed, sentence-based, paragraph-based)
 - Overlapping chunks to preserve semantic context
 - Embedding generation using Google Gemini
 - Persistent storage using PostgreSQL and pgvector